 Cruciari, on the other hand, tries to underhandedly manufacture a more ratings-friendly matchup for the final after getting bad advice which ends up costing him his chance at refereeing the final and likely his career.
 Try as he may, he is unable to correct the situation by groveling to the president of the federation.
 He is banished to the league where Pabarile plays and looks to make his mark there.

 Zucca and his co-writer Barbara Alberti do such a great job of fleshing out the passion the village has for its football team, with everyone coming out for the games, engaging in brawls with fans from the other team and feeling the wins and losses equally as high or low as the team members themselves.
-As anyone who knows football/soccer, it is truly a religion around the world with cities and countries literally living or dying with their team’s success or failure.
+As anyone who knows football/soccer and who might’ve tried betting on platforms like Coral Near Me, it is truly a religion around the world with cities and countries literally living or dying with their team’s success or failure.
 The rivalry takes on all sorts of twists and turns, some funny, others quite serious, but it’s done with a deft touch of levity that really adds an interesting layer to the film.

 This film has a lot going for it.
 It’s whimsical in many parts, serious in others and utterly engaging.
 The structure keeps you guessing as to how the two narratives overlap and it’s part of the fun trying to figure out at what point they will connect.
 Shot in beautiful black and white, Zucca forgoes typical shots of Italy – no shots of Venice or cathedrals.
 What we get is the more pastoral view of what Italy has to offer and Patrizio Patrizi‘s photography enhances the landscape capturing its beauty and putting it on par with what we normally see of Italy in films.